Legnaleugim/Legnaleugim/README.md

-# 👋 Hello, I'm Legnaleugim,
+# 👋 Hello, I'm Miguelangel,
-I'm a 19 year old student from **Venezuela** 🇻🇪.
+I'm a 20 year old student from **Venezuela** 🇻🇪.
 Currently learning programming, aspiring to be a **full-stack web developer**.

 ---